-Although the book is an accessible read for a lay audience, some notes about the language are in order.
+Although When We Are No More: How Digital Memory Is Shaping Our Future is an accessible read for a lay audience, some notes about the language are in order.
 In fact, a close reading reveals a discrepancy between the author’s word choice and her theoretical claims.

 Right from the outset, the author declares her adherence to materialism, “the radically transformative idea that the universe and all that exists is no more and no less than the material effect of material causes.”
 Within this theoretical framework, Smith Rumsey states that “the universe writes its own autobiography in atoms.
 The evolution of our collective memory from Paleolithic cave paintings to the World Wide Web is the story of how and why this idea of matter as memory took hold and what it means for us today.”
 In other words, throughout history humans have changed their means of recording information.
 And both cave paintings and e-books are made of matter.
 However, the author soon contradicts this idea by stating that “until the present age, managing physical objects was the only way we managed knowledge.
 In digital archives, there are no objects, only bits.”
 Yet the reader may ask, what are bits made of?
 Bits are as physical as anything else in our universe, since they are a system of binary digits (zero and one), translated into electrical impulses (electrons and protons), which make computers turn switches on and off, which in turn triggers subsequent actions.
 Bits are the fundamental language of machines, and by digitizing books we have translated our knowledge from human to computer language, that is all.
 Therefore, unplugging a computer (or the entire Internet) would be the contemporary equivalent of burning down the library of Alexandria.
 We survived the first time.